Pride Month

 Hi Divergents,

-Each June marks the passage of time in a different way than it used to.
+Each June marks the passage of time in a different way than it used.
 This June marks my third pride month in a same-sex relationship.

 I've made a point to attend the Los Angeles parade the three years prior, but this year we were traveling and missed the pride parade.